lappsgrid-services/ServiceValidator/docs/components/tokenizers.md

 }
 ```

-This file is saved in this directory as [karen.sent.tok.lif](karen.sent.tok.lif).
 Note that here too there are no view identifiers.